 Inadvertently Dan had got me thinking about doing things differently, WAY differently.
 I began to keep track of my daily activities on my clipboard and kept tally marks for the categories of things that employees brought to me.
 I also looked at the items on my weekly schedule that were there every week.
-After only two weeks of looking at where my time was spent, I saw clearly that I only had a couple of hours each day that were not either repeating a weekly activities (meetings, trainings, check-ins, etc.) or they were people coming to me to sign-off on certain things such as customer service refunds, how to resolve x or y, etc. Things I had done a hundred times.
+After only two weeks of looking at where my time was spent, I saw clearly that I only had a couple of hours each day that was not either repeating weekly activities (meetings, training, check-ins, etc.) or they were people coming to me to sign-off on certain things such as customer service refunds, how to resolve x or y, etc. Things I had done a hundred times.
 They knew to bring those things to me because they had brought them to me a hundred times.

 It absolutely was my own fault.

 But if I had built this system inadvertently, I could build a better one intentionally.

 I began to dig out some of the leadership books that I had read for different reasons in the past to see what they had on developing systems of getting things done by others instead of doing everything myself?
 I will share some of those resources at the end of this series, but the magic word here is “Delegation”.